 Throughout the past 50 years, this set of tools expanded as new ways of dealing with the loss of farmland to urban development are discovered.
 America's farmland preservation methods developed everywhere except at the national level.
 Both public and private organizations at the local, regional, and state levels have contributed to the dispersed pattern of a variety of preservation techniques being used today.
-Within the past decade, the federal government began to demonstrate an increased interest in the farmland preservation programs throughout the country.
+Within the past decade, the federal government began to demonstrate an increased interest in the farmland preservation cause by creating funding that was used by many farmland preservation programs throughout the country.
 However, at present this federal funding is on the decline.